-Sons of Reuben, Gad and half the tribe of Manasseh numbering 44,760 had ability in three particular areas.
-They use shield and sword, shot with bows, and displayed skill in fighting.
+Sons of Reuben, Gad and half the tribe of Manasseh numbering 44,760 had ability in three particulars.
+They used shield and sword, shot with bows, and displayed skill in fighting.
 For any battle, the believer needs the Lord's power.
 We are not told that Jesus ever taught His disciples how to preach, but He taught them how to pray.
 He wanted them to have power with God; then He knew they would have power with man—Dwight L. Moody.

 Victory is evident in that the Israelite soldiers were "helped" and the enemies "given into their hand."
 One might estimate the weight of the world, tell the size of the celestial city, count the stars of heaven, measure the speed of lightning, and tell the time of the rising and the setting of the sun—but you cannot estimate prayer-power.
 Prayer is as vast as God because He is behind it.
 Prayer is as mighty as God because He has committed Himself to answer it.
 Leonard Ravenhill

 The soldiers "cried out to God in the battle."
 Prayer was the weapon for success rather than all their ability with shield, sword and bow.
 God "was entreated for them," answering prayer.
 God answered with victory "because they trusted in Him."
 They did not trust within themselves but in the Person who had all power.
 He lifted them above an army more than twice their size (I Chronicles 5:21).
-When God answers, trust He is being true to His word of promise.
-He had pledged overwhelming victory when the Israelites depended on Him.
-David would state the principle in (Psalm 20:7) some trust in horses, some in chariots, but believers like him remember the name of the Lord.
+When God answers trust, He is being true to His word of promise.
+He had pledged overwhelming victory when Israelites depended on Him.
+David would state the principle in (Psalm 20:7) some trust in horses, some in chariots, but we will remember the name of the Lord our God.
 The believer's prayer secrets for battle today are spoken in (II Corinthians 6:7; 10:4-5; Ephesians 6:10-20; II Timothy 2:1-4).
 Prayer is the key that unlocks all the storehouses of God's infinite grace and power.
 All that God is, and all that God has, is at the disposal of prayer.
 R. A. Torrey

-God gives us abilities today, but He wants us to remember always that success is not in the abilities of our own right, but in His power (Proverbs 3:5-6; II Corinthians 3:5).
+R. A. Torrey used to say that the chief purpose of prayer is that God may be glorified in the answer.
+If you can't pray like you want to, pray as you can.
+God knows what you mean.
+God gives us abilities today, but He wants us to remember always that success is not in the abilities on own right but in His power (Proverbs 3:5-6; II Corinthians 3:5).
 David frequently prayed (II Chronicles 14:10, 14) as we should be disciplined in praying without ceasing (I Thessalonians 5:17).
 Prayer should always be with trust as God sets a high importance on faith (Hebrews 11:1-6).
 He also makes it clear that prayer is always to be with thanksgiving (Philippians 4:6-7; I Thessalonians 5:18).
 No matter what odds are stacked against those who pray in faith, God is able to win.

 PRAYER: Father, I praise You that I can at anytime, anywhere, and under any circumstance come to You in prayer.
 My desire is to keep walking continually with You, so that my prayer may be the natural expression of my life with You.
 In Jesus name, AMEN.